chandanms/stanford_machine_learning/README.md

-# stanford_machine_learning
-Documentation of my machine learning course from Stanford University
+Documentation of my online machine learning course from Stanford University